Mubashra-Bari/building_docker_image_using_docker_-_jenkins/README.md

-# Building docker image using Docker and Jenkins
+# Built a docker image using Docker and Jenkins
-This is a Hello World application written with Node.
-It includes a Dockerfile for building a Docker image with the application and a Jenkinsfile defining a build pipeline.
+Dockerfile sets up a Node.js environment, defines a health check to ensure the application is running properly, and indicates that the container will expose port 8000.
+This Docker image can be used as a base for building and running Node.js applications whereas Jenkins Pipeline automates the process of cloning a Git repository, building a Docker image, testing it, and pushing it to Docker Hub with version tags.
+The pipeline is written in Groovy and is designed to be executed within a Jenkins environment.